chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/github-identity/index.md

 }
 ```

-This section looks up a Chainguard IAM group named `my-customer.biz`.
+This section looks up a Chainguard IAM organization named `my-customer.biz`.
 This will contain the identity — which will be created by the `actions.tf` file — to access when we test it out later on.

 Now you can move on to creating the last of our Terraform configuration files, `actions.tf`.